mooship/moovite/README.md

 # Description

-⚡ A Vite + React starter template using TypeScript, TailwindCSS with HeadlessUI, ESLint, and Prettier.
+⚡ A Vite + React starter template featuring TypeScript, TailwindCSS && Headless UI by Tailwind Labs, ESLint, and Prettier.
 This repo also contains some GitHub workflows you may find useful.

 View the starter template live [here](https://vite-react-ts-tailwindcss.onrender.com/).